ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Version -02 to -03 ## {#sec-02-03}

+* Clarified parameter semantics, message content and examples.

-* Clarifications and editorial improvements.
+* Editorial improvements.

 ## Version -01 to -02 ## {#sec-01-02}